Slow dev loops break flow state and make for a frustrating experience.

 This whole process varies in duration based on the complexity of the environment and the size of the model, but it takes a few minutes.
 Let’s say five.
 Deploying a model in five minutes as a last step in a workflow is not that bad; the problem is that this five-minute deployment happens over and over again during common dev loops.

-Baseten has solved this choke point for common model deployment tasks by enabling live reload on draft models.
-With draft models, the dev loop for testing an update to your model code gets 100X faster — from about five minutes to about three seconds.
+Baseten has solved this choke point for common model deployment tasks by enabling live reload on development deployments.
+With these specialized deployments, the dev loop for testing an update to your model code gets 100X faster — from about five minutes to about three seconds.

 Slow dev loops break flow state